 Pricing: FREE trial for 14 days, then 1 year for $59.99 or 3 months for $29.99

-According to testimonials on their website, a meal planning service like eMeals saves 2-3 hours each week!
-Think about what you could do with 2-3 extra house in a week.
+According to users on their website, eMeals saves people 2-3 hours each week!
+Think about what you could do with 2-3 extra hours in a week.

-Their website and app provides pre-made meal plans for dinners for the week.
+Their website and app provide pre-made meal plans for dinners for the week.
 For an additional fee you can add the breakfast and lunch meal plans, too.

-EMeals has a variety of meal categories to choose from (see picture above).
+EMeals has a variety of meal categories to choose from like Paleo, clean eating, budget friendly, etc.).
 You get to pick your meals, and they provide 7 meals each week for you.
-You can switch meal plans, but you can’t customize the plan.
+You can switch meal plans, but you can't customize the plan.

 They offer the option to send your grocery list to Amazon, Walmart, Kroger, Instacart, or Shipt.
 Pretty awesome!